hasindu2008/f5c/_docs/r10train.md

 ___

+## Caveats and Possible Improvements

-As we used minimal data to train (the coverage for human methylated and non-methylated dataset was <10X coverage), the models are not perfect.
-Some k-mers did not even have enough coverage to train.
-Also, the sequencing we did was for 400bps speed and thus the models may not work well for 260bps.
+- As we used minimal data to train (the coverage for human methylated and non-methylated dataset was <10X coverage), the models are not perfect.
+Some k-mers did not even have enough coverage to train (<100 events)).
 But the good thing is, now anyone who has better data can use the models we generated as the base models (`trained_nuc_models_more/r10_450bps.nucleotide.9mer.template.round9.model` as the base nucleotide model and `trained_meth_models/r10_450bps.cpg.9mer.template.round9.model` as the base methylation model) and train futher.

+- The sequencing we did was for 400bps speed and thus the models may not work well for 260bps.
+Anyway, ONT is deprecating 260bps I heard.

-Nanopolish train also has this `--bedmethyl=FILE` option that can infer the presence/absence of methylation sites using FILE as a map, which could be a useful feature that I am yet to explore.
+- Nanopolish train also has this `--bedmethyl=FILE` option that can infer the presence/absence of methylation sites using FILE as a map, which could be a useful feature that I am yet to explore.

+- Many meta parameters such as those for event detection, scaling and HMM structure used for R10 are same as for R9.
+These parameters could be optimised for R10 but haven't got time to explore.
+Thus unless a lot of more work is done, it is not possible to say whether what f5c currently give for R10 is the best that can be achieved from nanopolish-style models.